 The Educational Planning and Assessment Committee oversees the college's efforts to engage in an ongoing quest for quality improvement, and to document how well we fulfill our mission and goals by employing a comprehensive system of planning and outcomes assessment in all programs, student support units, and administrative service units on campus.
-The three components of Educational Planning and Assessment (EPA) are program review/administrative unit review, student learning outcomes/administrative unit outcomes, and curriculum.
+The components of Educational Planning and Assessment (EPA) are program review and student learning outcomes.

 Claire Cesareo, EPA Coordinator/Faculty Co-Chair

 An Overview of Educational Planning and Assessment

 - On a two or three year schedule, each department, student support unit, and administrative unit at the college completes a PR or AUR as a way to assess the strengths and weaknesses of its programs and services, and to determine its needs

 - Departments and administrative units set objectives and action steps for the coming two or three years

 - PRs and AURs are linked to planning and budget allocations